timescale/docs/getting-started/queries.md

 ## Use ORDER BY to organize results

-In the previous procedure, you ordered the results of your query by time in descending order, so the most recent trades were at the top of the list.
+In the previous section, you ordered the results of your query by time in descending order, so the most recent trades were at the top of the list.
 You can change how your results are displayed using an `ORDER BY` statement.

-In this procedure, you query Tesla's stock with a `SELECT` query like this, which asks for all of the trades from the `stocks_real_time srt` table, with the `TSLA` symbol, and which has day volume data:
+In this section, you query Tesla's stock with a `SELECT` query like this, which asks for all of the trades from the `stocks_real_time srt` table, with the `TSLA` symbol, and which has day volume data: